 An account can have any number of users, and every account has at least one user, the person who created the account.
 If your sightings are the only sightings you wish to track, you don't need to create additional users.
 If you want to track sightings of other users within this account, you can create a user for each person whose sightings will be tracked in the account.

 The WebBirder taxonomy is the complete list of birds, including common names, scientific names etc., that WebBirder supports.
-WebBirder supports both Clements v6.9/ eBird v1.55 and IOC v4.3.
+WebBirder supports both Clements/eBird v2016 and IOC v6.2.
 You can easily select which you prefer to use.
-There are 11,492 species which are common to both Clements and IOC (1,215 are subspecies).
-There are 2,995 species which are Clements / eBird only (862 are subspecies).
-Finally, there are 1,705 species which are IOC only (1,320 are subspecies).
+The Clements / eBird is by far the most popular and contains a total of 15,301 species.
+Of the 15,301 species, 10,559 are full species and 3,089 are sub-species.

 IMPORTANT: If you intend, now, or in the future, to import your sightings into eBird, or export from eBird, it is strongly recommended you use the Clements taxonomy as this is what eBird uses.

 WebBirder allows you to override its taxonomy.
 You can't add to its taxonomy but you can change the common name, scientific name, family and/or order.
 Overriding the taxonomy requires the Professional edition of WebBirder.

 Clements is the default taxonomy of WebBirder.
 If you wish to switch taxonomies, click the link below.
 If you are currently using Clements, it will be switched to IOC.
 If you are currently using IOC, it will be switched to Clements.

 WebBirder has a full suite of tools to allow you to manage all your sightings.